tuxthebot/gems-of-india/SECURITY.md

 ## What we promise

-- We will respond to your report within 4 business days with our evaluation of the report and an expected resolution date,
+- We will respond to your report within 4 business days with our evaluation of the report and an expected resolution date.
-- If you have followed the instructions above, we will not take any legal action against you in regard to the report,
+- If you have followed the instructions above, We will not take any legal action against you regarding the report.
-- We will handle your report with strict confidentiality, and not pass on your personal details to third parties without your permission,
+- We will handle your report with strict confidentiality, and not pass on your personal details to third parties without your permission.
-- We will keep you informed of the progress towards resolving the problem,
+- We will keep you informed of the progress towards resolving the problem.
-- In the public information concerning the problem reported, we will give your name as the discoverer of the problem (unless you desire otherwise), and
+- In the public information concerning the problem reported, we will give your name as the discoverer of the problem (unless you desire otherwise).
 - We strive to resolve all problems as quickly as possible, and we would like to play an active role in the ultimate publication on the problem after it is resolved.